 In fact, studies in the journals Nature and the Journal of Clinical Oncology found no difference in clinical complications for patients treated in an outpatient setting as compared to those treated exclusively in an inpatient setting.

-The outpatient center will compliment Saint Louis University Hospital’s inpatient bone marrow transplant program, which has grown significantly under Dr. Schuening.
+The outpatient center compliments Saint Louis University Hospital’s inpatient bone marrow transplant program, which has grown significantly under Dr. Schuening.
 He developed a similar outpatient program at Vanderbilt Ingram Cancer Center prior to joining SLUCare in 2011.
 In addition, he received subspecialty training in hematology and hematopoietic stem cell transplantation and subsequently was a faculty member at the Fred Hutchinson Cancer Research Center in Seattle, where the first bone marrow transplants in the United States were performed in the late 1960s.

 “We have a very complex and talented team which includes nurses, social workers, psychiatrists, counselors and many others who make the patient experience seamless and successful,” says Dr. Schuening.
 “We are patient and family focused and can address all of the physical, mental and spiritual aspects of care.”